Is gold a good investment? Why I’m not investing in gold

 - Oregon Live: Gold may glitter, but as an investment, it carries peril

-- I Will Teach You to Be Rich: This guy is going to regret his life in 15 years
+- I Will Teach You to Be Rich: Don't invest in gold

 - AAII Journal: Gold's investment attributes (membership required)

 - The Balance: Pros and cons of having gold in your portfolio

 If you know of good articles about investing in gold, please share them in the comments.

 For all of these reasons, I'm not investing in gold.
 Not right now.
 Not at these prices.
 Does that mean you should avoid investing in gold?
 Not at all.
 It means you should do your own reading and research and find out what the best decision is for you.
 Don't just take my word for it, but don't be persuaded by a bunch of ads on radio or TV, either.

 Whether you're for or against gold as an investment option, I encourage you to read rational, well-written articles from the other side.
 Try to figure out where they're coming from.
 Does the opposition make some good points?
 After reading another opinion, do you think there might be times that you could see their point of view?

 In my case, I'm not completely against investing in gold.
 In fact, I'm persuaded that it generally makes sense to have some in your investment portfolio as part of a strategy of diversification.
 In time, I plan to add a little.
 Eventually.
 (But not now, not when prices are at record highs.)
 However, with one exception — see the sidebar below — I can't imagine ever devoting more than five percent of my portfolio to the stuff.
 (And even that seems high.)